 Key takeaways

 • Vocal Views proves the model.
-Fora Soft built a research marketplace adopted by Google, McDonald’s, Netflix, and Samsung — video interviews, automatic transcription in 30+ languages, live human interpreters, and a panel of incentivised respondents in one product.
+Fora Soft built a market research platform adopted by Google, McDonald’s, Netflix, and Samsung: video interviews, automatic transcription in 30+ languages, live human interpreters, and a 1M+ panel of incentivised respondents in one product.

 • The market is large and consolidating.
-Global market research is on track for $140B in 2024; UserTesting alone sold for $1.3B; the GenAI insights tier is rewriting the buyer’s spec sheet.
+Global market research reached ~$153B in 2024 (ESOMAR); UserTesting alone sold for $1.3B; the GenAI insights tier is rewriting the buyer’s spec sheet.

 • Three engineering pillars decide the build.
 WebRTC SFU with observer + interpreter modes; multilingual ASR (Deepgram, Whisper, AWS) with speaker diarization; AI synthesis (clips, sentiment, themes) tied to a panel-payment marketplace.